Introduction to the Counseling Process

 How long does the counseling process take?

-There are times when a client may have a very specific question or concern that can be resolved quickly in one or two sessions.
-Often, however, this is not the case.
-Something may have been troubling you for months or even for years.
-In that case, it may take a longer time to build a trusting relationship with your counselor and to resolve your problem.
-You and your counselor can talk over what your goals for counseling are and how long it will take you to achieve these goals.
+There are times when a very specific question or concern can be resolved quickly in one or two sessions.
+Often, however, something may have been troubling you for months or even for years.
+In this case, it may take a longer time to build a trusting relationship with your counselor and to resolve your problem.
+You and your counselor will identify your goals for counseling and discuss how long it will take you to achieve these goals.

 Does information about my being in counseling go on my college record?

-All the information gathered by your counselor stays within the counseling center.
-No information is released without your written consent, unless you are an immediate danger to yourself or others.
-Even if you do become a danger to yourself or others and information is released, it will still not appear on your college record.
+All the information gathered by your counselor stays within the counseling center and will not appear on your college record.

 What can my counselor do for me?

 Although your counselor will not and should not tell you what to do, she or he will assist you in generating solutions to your problems and concerns.
-Also, your counselor will be a caring and attentive listener, which many clients find helpful in and of itself.
-In addition, your counselor can be an advocate for you within your college, contacting deans or professors on your behalf, whenever necessary or appropriate.
+Your counselor will be a caring and attentive listener, which many clients find helpful in and of itself.
+In addition, your counselor can be an advocate for you by contacting deans or professors on your behalf whenever necessary or appropriate.